faramarzamirshahi/Mission-to-Mars/README.md

         </div><!-- Mars hemisphere END -->

 ```
-to store the results in the mongodb and display it to the user<br>
 ![Mars hemisphere](Resources/hemisphere.png)<br>
 Clicking the hemisphere link will take us to the high resolution image of the image<br>
 ![cerberus_enhanced.tif/full.jpg](Resources/fullRes.png)